AlexanderDzhoganov/Skylines-Sapphire/README.md

 # Sapphire

 Sapphire is a UI reskin framework/ mod for Cities: Skylines.
-It enables authors to create their own skins for the game using straight-forward XML syntax and publish them as mods on the workshop.
+It enables authors to create their own skins for the game using simple XML syntax and publish them as mods on the workshop.

 ### Subscribe to Sapphire on [Steam Workshop](http://steamcommunity.com/sharedfiles/filedetails/?id=421770876)